kru01/ISS_QLNoiBo/README.md

 ### `SQL`

-All files are **heavily commented**, I meant, _well-documented_, so should be quite self-explanatory.
+All files are **heavily commented**, I mean, _well-documented_, so should be quite self-explanatory.

 Note that we use Oracle 21c Express, the default CDB and PDB created during installation, i.e., `XE` and `XEPDB1`, with the configuration as follows,